afritsch/tf2classcfgs/readme.txt

 This are my Team Fortress 2 class cfgs.

 I like to keep it simple, so don't expect too fancy bindings.
-I tried to make the bindings non-intrusive so you can play like always, just with additional functionality.
-I try to stay away from the wait command, to prevent errors on servers where it is deactivated.
+I tried to make the bindings mostly non-intrusive so you can play like always, just with additional functionality.
+I avoid the wait command, so those configs should work on competitive servers, too.

-There is are some unused snippets in the configs, I did not test those, I just wanted to have them for reference/future usage.
+There is are some unused snippets in the configs, I did not test those where commented, I just wanted to have them for reference/future usage.

 If you have any suggetions, improvements, bugs or questions, add me on Steam: http://steamcommunity.com/id/sonomabob